 Over the past two decades, China has become the main international market for processing recyclable materials.
 Everything from paper and plastics to glass, cardboard and magazines made their way from curbside in the United States (and other countries) to sprawling facilities in China.Read More

 Being compostable doesn’t always mean better for the environment: The trouble with “compostable” packaging and serviceware.

 The leaves, grass clippings and yard debris Rogue Disposal & Recycling collects during the year all become a nutritious — and natural — part of Rogue Compost.
 The quality of our nutrient-rich composts help create healthier and more resilient soil for use in everything from lawns, flower beds and landscaping to orchards, gardens, vineyards and more.Read More

 After years of public-information and educational campaigns, recycling in the United States has become commonplace.
 Whether you’re at work, the mall, a theme park or city streets, odds are you’ll run across designated drop-off containers for pop cans, water bottles, newspaper and more.Read More

 With recycling markets in flux and the rules for what can and can’t be recycled changing, it’s easy to get discouraged about the amount of stuff you now need to throw away.
 The good news is that you can choose not to use some of that stuff in the first place — opting instead for reusable items and cutting down on the overall number of everyday items you need to dispose of.Read More

-Beginning October 1, we are adding two new materials to the list of items you can drop off at the Transfer Station Recycling Depot.Read More
+As of October 1, 2018, we added two new materials to the list of items you can drop off at the Transfer Station Recycling Depot.Read More

 What do plastic grocery bags, used coffee cups, pizza boxes and Styrofoam have to do with a rapidly changing recycling landscape?
 They lead the list of things typically found in the recycling cart that can’t, in fact, be recycled.Read More